awslabs/aws-encryption-sdk-specification/tenets.md

-If this behavior does not exist in other implementations then along this dimension these implementations are not inter-operability
+If this behavior does not exist in other implementations then along this dimension these implementations are not inter-operable.

 For customers this means
 as we design features